alinex/node-builder/README.md

 This will push the changes to the origin repository.
 With the `--message` option it will also add and commit all other changes before doing so.

+    > alinex-make push                  # from within the package directory
-    > alinex-make push ./node-error
+    > alinex-make push ./node-error     # or from anywhere else

-or
+or to also commit the last changes

     > alinex-make push ./node-error --message "commit message"